What is the best fertility lubricant?

 Some people may be sensitive or allergic to some ingredients in the lubricant.
 So a skin test on both you and your partner before using the product on intimate areas.

 A fertility friendly lubricant is design so it won’t interfere with your fertility.
 The lubricant won’t increase your chances of conceiving.
 We recommend tracking your ovulation cycle to improve your chances of pregnancy.

 If you are looking for a natural chemical free and sperm friendly lubricant, look no further.

-Lubricant is not always necessary, unless you have a particular problem with dryness, then lubricant is not necessarily needed.
+Lubricant is not always necessary, unless you have a particular problem with dryness.
 Ensure there is a lot of foreplay before the deed to increase natural vaginal lubrication.
 Your vaginal will produce sperm catching cervical mucus on your most fertile days to increase you chance of pregnancy.

 You can use it to clear up any lurking yeast infections which create a hostile environment for sperm.
 Do not use if you or your partner have a nut allergy.

 This suggestion may be a little strange for you.
 The idea is to mimic the consistency of cervical mucus on your most fertile days.
 Some women swear it helped them become pregnant.